 - Keiser M3i.
 After 500 HARD rides on my Sunny I upgraded to a Keiser M3i and gave my Sunny to a friend (who loves it).

 - Disco Ball.
 I bought a disco ball and its awesome!
 In fact, it is my Number 1 recommended accessory.
 Seriously!
-If you have a friend with a bike and do not know what to get them this year, get them this disco ball!
+If you have a friend with a bike and do not know what to get them this year, get them this disco balll!
 So much fun.
 Here is a quick video of what it looks like.

 - Heart Rate Monitor – a calorie and HR tracker.
 I use it more for the calories than the HR.
 If you have an Apple Watch, you could use that, too.
+I’ve switched to the Apple Watch simply because I wear it all day.
+I used the chest strap for a solid three years.

 I later upgraded to this Polar H10 HR Monitor (a bit more expensive).